 Set-up the appointment to visit the apt & secure the address.
 But don't waste your time visiting it until you've done the following:

-1. Look up its address report to see complaints about the property & other info.
+1. Look up its address report to see complaints about the property & other important info like commute stats.

 2. Check online for bedbug reports using multiple sites.
 (These are far worse than roaches.
 Some people even have to move to get rid of them.)

 3. Determine whether the apt is in a flood evacuation zone using this map.
 (A friend wasn't allowed into her apt for months after a hurricane though she lived high up.)